lloyd094/Project-GW/Prophecies/Curated Info/The Locations of Guild Wars Prophecies.md

 **The Black Curtain.** This large section of marshland is located in the middle of central Kryta.
 While few may try living here, most of the land is considered inhospitable due to the roaming undead and other creatures that threaten safety.
 The eastern transition of land between the Black Curtain and Nebo Terrace is known as the Cursed Lands.
 In the north lies the Temple of the Ages - ruins that rumored to be a gateway into the realm of the gods.

+**D'Alessio Seaboard.** Renamed from the Eastbury Reserve, the D'Alessio Seaboard was named after the founder of the White Mantle founder, Saul D'Alessio.
+In the west, the White Mantle's Temple of Tolerance stands tall over the landscape and in the south east lies the small village of Hakewood.

 **Divinity Coast.** In the northern regions of Kryta are two coasts resting along Giant's Basin - Divinity Coast is the westernmost coast.
 Several of the region's oldest settlements can be found here, as humans have occupied these lands for over seven hundred years.
 The waters of the Giant's Basin have been fished for generations by inhabitants.

 - <u>Mantle Knight Franklin</u> resides here.
 If on the Summer Solstice someone claims to be on official White Mantle business, he will direct them to meet <u>Justiciar Hablion</u> in Shaemoor to prepare to administer the Test of the Chosen.
 Once met, <u>Justiciar Hablion</u> will give the party... {\_?\_}

+**Kessex Peak.** South of The Black Curtain rises Kessex Peak, one of the highest points of land within the kingdom of Kryta.
+The Wizard's Tower can be found floating on a mysterious rock off the south-western edge.
+No one knows who the wizard was or what powers it's walls contain, but there is rumor that the warrior known as Galrath has been trying to gain access to the tower's secrets.

+**Majesty's Rest.** Majesty's Rest is the pass between Kryta and the Maguuma Jungle.
+The land transitions from the arid canyons in the west to marshes in the east.
+Surrounded by a lake in the east is the Mausoleum, the tomb for Kryta's royalty.

 **Nebo Terrace.** Well populated, Nebo Terrace sits in north-central Kryta between The Cursed Lands and North Krytan Province.
 There are small settlements scattered throughout the area and a central village, Nebo.
 The southwest part of the province is swampy and filled with undead, while the southeast is home to the Bergen Hot Springs.